 A comprehensive log of the 1 000 most recent events is retained in the non-volatile EEPROM.
 The log may be retrieved using the up/download software, or on the LCD keypad.
 (See the LCD Keypad or User Manual to see how to view the event log).

-IDSwift 2 software is available for account customers, to download event logs via direct serial download, or via a modem.
+IDSwift 2 software is available for account customers, to download event logs via direct serial download.

-5. Access Codes
+Access Codes